-As anyone who has been investigated for tax evasion will tell you, when the IRS investigates you, it’s a frightening experience.
+Anyone can be charged with tax evasion, and as anyone who has been investigated for the crime will tell you, when the IRS investigates you, it’s a frightening experience.
 Agents will inspect your tax returns line by line.
 They will also turn up at your home or office and interrogate you about every detail of your income and expenses.
 You will need a Pittsburgh tax evasion lawyer beside you who is an expert in tax law and who will stand up for you against the IRS.Federal Tax Evasion Facts

 Federal law states that you must pay the taxes that you owe.
 Failure to do so is a crime.
 This applies to individuals and trusts, as well as corporations.

 The following activities are illegal:

 - Not paying taxes that you owe to the government

 - Under-reporting your income (filing a false tax return)

 - Declaring less profit and gains than really earned

 - Claiming false deductions

 - Creating false tax shelters